 In order to legally let your property, you need a number of certificates to show that the property is safe and to ensure that both you and your tenants are protected.
 The key certificates you need are:

 - Energy Performance Certificate (EPC) with a rating of E or above

 - HETAS Certificate, if the property has a wood-burning stove or working fireplace that will be in use during the tenancy

 An EICR – also known as a Periodic Inspection Check – must be carried out to ensure all the wiring, sockets and switches are safe, and a valid report that states the electrical system in the property is satisfactory must be in place at the start of the tenancy.
 An EICR is valid for five years.

 An electrician will be able to complete this for you – you can arrange this yourself or we would be happy to arrange this for you.
-Simply contact our office to discuss a price and the next steps.
+Simply contact your local office to discuss a price and the next steps.

 Gas Safety Record (GSR)